-We have entered into a Management Agreement with the Advisor, under which the Advisor, subject to the overall supervision of the Board of Directors, manages our day-to-day operations of, and provides us with investment advisory services.
-For providing these services, the Advisor receives a base management fee (the "Management Fee") at an annual rate of 2.0% of our total assets, including any assets acquired with the proceeds of leverage, payable quarterly in arrears.
+We have entered into an investment management agreement, which we refer to as the management agreement, with the Advisor, under which the Advisor, subject to the overall supervision of our Board of Directors, manages our day-to-day operations and provides us with investment advisory services.
+For providing these services, the Advisor receives a base management fee from us at an annual rate of 2.0% of our total assets, including any assets acquired with the proceeds of leverage, payable quarterly in arrears.

-The Management Agreement became effective on June 22, 2008 and its initial term expired on June 22, 2010.
-Since then, our Board of Directors has approved the agreement for successive one year terms with the most recently approved term scheduled to expire on June 22, 2013, unless an additional one year term is approved by the Board.
+The investment management agreement became effective on June 22, 2008 and its initial term expired on June 22, 2010.
+Since then, our Board of Directors has approved the agreement for successive one year terms with the most recently approved term scheduled to expire on June 22, 2012, unless an additional one year term is approved by the Board.

-For the years ended December 31, 2012, 2011 and 2010, the Advisor earned \$22,504,433, \$19,841,258 and \$16,877,854, respectively, in base management fees under the Management Agreement.
+For the years ended December 31, 2011, 2010 and 2009, the Advisor earned \$19,841,258, \$16,877,854 and \$18,498,189, respectively, in base management fees under the management agreement.